 What are the cheapest auto insurance companies In Minnesota?

 We calculated premiums for 10 insurance companies based on 10 cities, and eight driver profiles of people with 50/100/100 coverage ($50,000 bodily injury liability per person, $100,000 bodily injury liability per accident, $100,000 property damage liability), a 2013 Honda Civic LX (4-door), good credit, and no accidents.
 Take a look and see what auto insurance coverage might run you in Minnesota.

 |Minnesota's Cheapest Companies||Average Annual Rate|

 How much do drivers like you spend on auto insurance?

 The Land of 10,000 Lakes is also one full of different car insurance quotes.
 Depending on whether you’re a teen or 40-year old driver, you’ll pay a unique premium.
 Take a look at the premiums we’ve calculated for specific age groups below.

 Cheapest For Teen Drivers

 Male teens pay about 23% more than girls your age.
-It’s because male drivers into more accidents—statistically speaking.
-Despite this rate discrepancy, we did do some math to find the cheapest policies in Minnesota for 18-year old girls and boys.
+It’s because male drivers get into more accidents statistically speaking.
+Despite this rate discrepancy, we did do some math to find the most affordable coverage rates in Minnesota for 18-year old girls and boys.
 Have a look below.